Hofmann-Group/Thermal-diffusivity-in-D-implanted-W/README.txt

                          - for the high temperature exposure samples and plotting_2d_2 does it for the low temperature samples.
 The last two sections of plotting_2D then
                          - generates the final 2D plot that is figure 4 of the paper (2D_plot_TC_temp_fluence.fig)

+                         - The plotting_2d_supplementary.m will generate figure 4 as well as the supplementary figure S10, with error bars.
+It requires several data
+                         - files to run, that are provided in the home folder, as well as in the Processed Profiles and Output Data folders.
+2D_plot_TC_temp_fluence_error_bars.fig
+                         - is the plot it generates.

 Casino EDX Probing Depths - this folder contains the x-ray probing depths obtained for the EDX electron probing energies, using the CASINO Monte Carlo simulations
                           - the probing_depths code loads the depth_distributions of the x-rays and finds the 1/e depth, and plots the profiles too.

+final_data.xlsx    - This sheet contains the processed data for the thermal diffusivity,
+                   - fluence and temperature profiles for all four samples.
+These data are also provided as in MATLAB data files in the relevant folders.